Bioengineers and biomedical engineers frequently work in research and development or in quality assurance.

-Biomedical engineers typically need a bachelor’s degree in biomedical engineering or bioengineering, or in a related engineering field.
-Some positions may require a graduate degree.
+Bioengineers and biomedical engineers typically need a bachelor’s degree in bioengineering, biomedical engineering, or a related engineering field.
+Some positions require a graduate degree.

-Students interested in becoming biomedical engineers should take high school science courses, such as chemistry, physics, and biology.
-They should also take math courses, including algebra, geometry, trigonometry, and calculus.
-Courses in drafting or mechanical drawing and in computer programming are also useful.
+In high school, students interested in becoming bioengineers or biomedical engineers should take classes in sciences such as chemistry, physics, and biology.
+They should also study math, including algebra, geometry, trigonometry, and calculus.
+If available, classes in drafting, mechanical drawing, and computer programming are also useful.

-Bachelor’s degree programs in biomedical engineering and bioengineering focus on engineering and biological sciences.
-Programs include laboratory- and classroom-based courses, in subjects such as fluid and solid mechanics, computer programming, circuit design, and biomaterials.
-Other required courses may include biological sciences, such as physiology.
+Bachelor’s degree programs in bioengineering and biomedical engineering focus on engineering and biological sciences.
+These programs typically include laboratory- and classroom-based courses in biological sciences and subjects such as fluid and solid mechanics, circuit design, and biomaterials.

-Accredited programs also include substantial training in engineering design.
-Many programs include co-ops or internships, often with hospitals and medical device and pharmaceutical manufacturing companies, to provide students with practical applications as part of their study.
-Biomedical engineering and bioengineering programs are accredited by ABET.
+These programs also include substantial training in engineering design.
+As part of their study, students may have an opportunity to participate in co-ops or internships with hospitals and medical device and pharmaceutical manufacturing companies.
+Bioengineering and biomedical engineering programs are accredited by ABET.

 Analytical skills.
-Biomedical engineers must analyze the needs of patients and customers to design appropriate solutions.
+Bioengineers and biomedical engineers must assess the needs of patients and customers prior to designing products.

 Communication skills.
-Because biomedical engineers sometimes work with patients and frequently work on teams, they must express themselves clearly.
-They must seek others’ ideas and incorporate those ideas into the problem-solving process.
+Because bioengineers and biomedical engineers sometimes work with patients and customers and frequently work on teams, they must be able to express themselves clearly in discussions.
+They also write reports and research papers.

 Creativity.
-Biomedical engineers must be creative to come up with innovative and integrative advances in healthcare equipment and devices.
+Bioengineers and biomedical engineers must be creative to come up with innovations in healthcare equipment and devices.

 Math skills.
-Biomedical engineers use the principles of calculus and other advanced topics in math and statistics, for analysis, design, and troubleshooting in their work.
+Bioengineers and biomedical engineers use calculus and other advanced math and statistics for analysis, design, and troubleshooting in their work.

-Biomedical engineers typically receive greater responsibility through experience and more education.
-To lead a research team, a biomedical engineer generally needs a graduate degree.
-Biomedical engineers who are interested in basic research may become medical scientists.
+Bioengineers and biomedical engineers may increase their responsibilities as they gain experience or advanced degrees.
+To lead a research team, a bioengineer or biomedical engineer typically needs a graduate degree.
+Those who are interested in basic research may become medical scientists.

-Some biomedical engineers attend medical or dental school to specialize in various techniques or topical areas, such as using electric impulses in new ways to get muscles moving again.
-Some earn law degrees and work as patent attorneys.
-Others pursue a master’s degree in business administration (MBA) and move into managerial positions.
+Some bioengineers attend medical or dental school to specialize in techniques such as using electric impulses in new ways to get muscles moving again.
+Others earn law degrees and work as patent attorneys.
+Still others pursue a master’s degree in business administration (MBA) and move into managerial positions.
 For more information, see the profiles on lawyers and architectural and engineering managers.